takiido/dicepass/README.md

 # 🎲 DicePass

 **DicePass** is a simple, beautiful tool for generating secure Diceware-style passphrases.
-Built with **Next.js**, it helps you create memorable, high-entropy passwords using real words — no weird symbols, no hassle.
+Built with **Next.js**, it helps me create memorable passwords using real words.

 ![screenshot](./public/preview.png)